weibeld/kubernetes-resources/README.md

 kubectl exec -ti jump-pod bash
 ```

-The container image of the Pod is [weibeld/ubuntu-networking](https://github.com/weibeld/docker-ubuntu-networking).
-This is Ubuntu with many networking tools installed.
-So, you can use `curl` , `dig`, etc. right away.
+The Pod runs a [weibeld/ubuntu-networking](https://github.com/weibeld/docker-ubuntu-networking) container, which is Ubuntu 18.04 with some common networking tools installed.